 Relative references can be thought of

-In the same scenario, let’s say the President is John F. Kennedy.
-His address is 1600 Pennsylvania Ave.
-It won’t matter where you live, his address would stay the same.
-Regardless of where you live, or the value of who is President, the address doesn’t change.
+In a similar scenario, let’s look at the address for the White House, 1600 Pennsylvania Ave.
+It won’t matter where you live, the White House address would stay the same.
+Regardless of where you live, the address of the White House doesn’t change.

 A relative cell reference adjusts which cell is referenced according to the location the formula is copied or moved.